The True Cost of Technical Debt for Growing Businesses

 The Bottom Line

-McKinsey projects that technical debt will cost $5 trillion in lost productivity by 2030.
-More immediately, in 2026, technical debt is the primary difference between companies that can adopt AI and those that cannot.
-The AI adoption window is open now — and the businesses that clean up their technical foundations in the next 12-18 months will compound that advantage for years.
+More immediately, in 2026 technical debt is the primary difference between companies that can adopt AI and those that cannot.
+The window is open now, and the businesses that clean up their technical foundations in the next 12-18 months will compound that advantage for years.

 TagsTechnical DebtSoftware DevelopmentCustom Software